 Alas, with the lack of box-office success that The Golden Compass enjoyed – earning only $26.1 million in its opening weekend in the US – it seems doubtful whether The Subtle Knife will see cinema screens.
 (Indeed, with The Golden Compass only recouping a third of what it cost to make at the box-office, the result ended up putting New Line Cinema into bankruptcy).
 What we end up with is not the first in a multi-film franchise but rather a one-off film that feels incomplete in its storytelling.

 More recently, the BBC remade the books into the tv series His Dark Materials (2019– ).

 Chris Weitz next went onto direct the Stephanie Meyer adaptation New Moon/Twilight Saga: New Moon (2009), followed by the non-genre illegal immigrant drama A Better Life (2011) and Operation Finale (2018) about the hunt for Adolf Eichmann.
-He also wrote the screenplays for Cinderella (2015), Rogue One (2016) and The Mountain Between Us (2017).
+He also wrote the screenplays for Cinderella (2015), Rogue One (2016), The Mountain Between Us (2017) and Pinocchio (2022).
 He has also produced the SF film Prospect (2018).

 (Winner for Best Production Design, Nominee for Best Special Effects at this site’s Best of 2007 Awards).